 Students shared the results of their research with leadership from the Seattle Office of Arts & Culture and 4 Culture in a presentation.
 Practicums with graduate students continued through 2018 to organize the data and set the stage for the online resource and data gathering in subsequent years.

 PROJECT DEVELOPMENT UPDATE 2019

 Exploratory case studies were developed during 2019 by Applied Research Seminar students to provide depth to selected timeline entries.
-Case studies were built on twenty-seven interviews capturing the lived experience of individuals involved in the selected organizations, supplemented by primary and secondary research sources.
-Nine case studies were completed by students, professionally edited, and posted.
-These initial case studies create a model for future student research and provide valuable insights about these organizations for the community at large.
+Case studies were built on twenty-seven interviews capturing the lived experience of individuals involved in the selected organizations, supplemented by primary and secondary research.
+Case studies were completed by students, and professionally edited.
+These initial case studies created a model for future student research, providing valuable insights about these organizations for the community at large.

 Lemieux Library staff built and refined the AERP website and data archives, integrated with Seattle University’s new institutional repository, ScholarWorks.
 This created a robust academic and community platform designed for scholarly and public access and able to accommodate flexible growth as the project evolves.

 The Seattle Office of Arts & Culture and 4Culture continued to support AERP in 2019, joined by other regional entities, including MOHAI and Seattle Public Library Special Collections.
 AERP benefits greatly from supportive research access.
 New pathways for financial support became possible through the creation of “Friends of the Arts Ecosystem Research Project”, with Shunpike as fiscal sponsor.
 The AERP website was publicly launched December 2019 with preliminary Timeline entries and nine case studies.